mozilla-releng/balrog/docs/source/rules_detailed.rst

     - **Description** : The supported hardware features of the application requesting an update.
 This field is primarily used to point desupported users based on their hardware.
 Eg: users who do not support SSE2

-    - **Mactching Logic** : Full string match or comma separated list of full strings to match on
+    - **Matching Logic** : Full string match or comma separated list of full strings to match on

     - **Examples** : "SSE" or "MMX,SSE"